 Most of the losses in my life have been sudden, completely unanticipated.
 I lost my elderly parents in a very different way: My father died last May, suffering from vascular dementia.
 He was unpredictable.
 I never knew what he'd be from one day to the next: angry and aggressive, confused, depressed and crying, clingy, silly and flirtatious, or more lucid and more himself?
 I knew I was losing him, though.
 I was aware of the need to prepare myself for the death of my parents.

-A loss you do not anticipate jars you into a state of shock and numbness that can last for days, even weeks.
+A loss you do not anticipate jolts you into a strange, other-worldly numbness that can last for days, even weeks.
 In the case of my husband's death, it lasted for months.
 I felt as though I had ice water running through my veins.
 I could not cry, and when I finally did, I could not stop.

 A sudden loss requires a sudden rallying of your friends.
 The Jewish faith has a tradition, sitting shiva, in which friends gather respectfully around a person who has suffered a loss.
 They let this person guide the interaction.
 There is no automatic reminiscing, rationalizing, philosophizing or advice-giving.
 Hopefully there is no nervous laughter.
 They bring food.
 They dress conservatively—no showing up in short shorts, plunging necklines or high heels.
 It isn't possible for a grieving person to look good, they understand, and cover the mirrors.
 This tradition asks friends to be simply, compassionately present.

 But a such a loss also requires friends to understand that the deepest part of the grief will come later, after the shock has worn off.
 Shiva-type friends are equally important then.
 This page is about helping a friend get through the shock and aftermath of a sudden loss.
 It's a place to ask questions, share advice about friendship and tell your own story.
 Send your blogs, links for the resource page, suggestions and questions.
 You can email mary@allweatherfriend or click Connect on the top nav bar and use the form you'll find on that page.